webaverse/metachromium-extension/README.md

 *Not* Open Source.

 You may download and run the releases.

-You may not use the code in whole or in part without express permission (contact @avaer).
+You may not use the code, or any part of it, without express permission (contact @avaer).